intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 protocols to similarly proxy UDP {{?CONNECT-UDP=RFC9297}} and IP packets
 {{?CONNECT-IP=I-D.ietf-masque-connect-ip}}.

-Use of a single proxy partitions communication into a Client-to-Proxy context (the transport metadata between the client and the proxy, and the request to the proxy to open a connection to the target), a Proxy-to-Target context (the transport metadata between the proxy and target), and a Client-to-Target context (the end-to-end data, which generally would be a TLS-encrypted connection).
-However, this alone does not achieve the goals of privacy partitioning fully, since the proxy is in a privileged position where it participates in a context that sees the client identity and the target information.
-If the target is sufficiently generic, this scenario is acceptable, but if the act of communicating with the target is sensitive, then the proxy can learn information about the client.
+Use of a single proxy with the use of a tunnel connection between the client and proxy as well as the end-to-end connection that is tunneled, as shown in the figure below, partitions communication into a Client-to-Proxy context (the transport metadata between the client and the target, and the request to the proxy to open a connection to the target), and a Client-to-Target context (the end-to-end data, which generally would be a TLS-encrypted connection).

 TODO: Diagram of one hop contexts

-Using two or more proxies provides better privacy partitioning.
-Now, each proxy sees the Client metadata, but not the Target; the Target, but not the Client metadata; or neither.
+However, this single-hop proxy setup alone does not achieve the goals of privacy partitioning fully, since the proxy is in a privileged position where it participates in a context that sees the client identity (IP address) and target information (end-to-end metadata or other unencrypted data).
+If the target is sufficiently generic, this scenario is acceptable, but if the act of communicating with the target is sensitive, then the proxy can learn information about the client.
+Otherwise, using two or more proxies provides better privacy partitioning.
+As soon below, now, each proxy sees either the Client metadata, but not the Target; or the Target, but not the Client metadata; or neither.

 TODO: Diagram of two hop contexts

-Forward proxying, such as the protocols developed in MASQUE, uses both encryption (via TLS) and separation of connections (proxy hops) to achieve privacy partitioning.
+Forward proxying, such as the protocols developed in MASQUE, uses both encryption (via TLS) and separation of connections (proxy hops that see different inner connections) to achieve privacy partitioning.

 ## Oblivious HTTP